adriandarian/gh-account-guard/README.md

   - macOS: `brew install bat`
   - Makes config files easier to read

 **Note:** All UI enhancements are optional.
-The extension works perfectly fine without them, but they make the experience much nicer!
+The extension works perfectly fine without them using native bash menus and ANSI styling.

 **Zero Dependencies:** This extension uses pure bash YAML parsing and requires no external tools beyond `git` and `gh` (which are needed for the tool's core functionality).